gfisherjr/ETL-Project/README.md

 </p>
 </br>

-   2. EXTRACT: The following 3 data sources are used to pull the needed data.
+   2. EXTRACT: The following 3 data sources were used to pull the needed data.

       1. Source: quandle.com (API) – Commodities Futures Historical Data
          1. copper_2nd.csv